Table of Contents hide

 Uses

-• WANs are used to connect several LANs, MANs and even WANs together, so that users and computers in one location can communicate with users and computers in other locations.
+• WANs are used to connect several LANs, MANs, and even WANs together, so that users and computers in one location can communicate with users and computers in other locations.

-(A) Broadcast Network
+(a) Broadcast Network

 Definition